Grand Theft Auto: Vice City Stories: Gameplay

 Grand Theft Auto: Vice City Stories is an action-adventure game set in an open world environment and played from a third-person perspective, structured similarly to other releases from the Grand Theft Auto series.
 The core gameplay consists of elements of a third-person shooter and a driving game, affording the player a large environment in which to move around.
 On foot, the player's character is capable of walking, running, swimming, jumping, as well as using weapons and basic hand-to-hand combat.
 The player can drive a variety of vehicles, including automobiles, boats, planes, helicopters, jet-skis and motorcycles.

 The open, non-linear environment allows the player to explore and choose how they wish to play the game.
 Although storyline missions are necessary to progress through the game and unlock certain areas and content, they are not required, as the player can complete them at their own leisure.
 When not taking on a storyline mission, the player can freely roam the game's world.
-The player can also partake in a variety of optional side missions.
+The player can partake in a variety of optional side missions.
 The traditional side missions of the past games are included, but have been moderately upgraded and enhanced compared to previous titles.
-A new addition to the game is "Beach Patrol", in which Victor (the player's character) must deal with bikers on the beach by beach buggy (by ramming or shooting to knock them off their bikes) or throwing life preservers to drowning swimmers by boat or by taking a paramedic around to injured people on the beach.
+An addition to the game is "Beach Patrol", in which the player's character Victor must deal with bikers on the beach by beach buggy (by ramming or shooting to knock them off their bikes) or throwing life preservers to drowning swimmers by boat or by taking a paramedic around to injured people on the beach.

 The combat system was overhauled in Vice City Stories.
 The targeting mechanism has been tweaked to "intelligently target"; enemies posing a threat or attacking the player will be targeted over pedestrians.
-The biggest changes concern the hand-to-hand combat system, as the player can now perform grappling moves and throws, and stand on top of enemies lying on the ground.
+The biggest changes concern the hand-to-hand combat system, as the player can perform grappling moves and throws, and stand on top of enemies lying on the ground.
 The player is able to bribe policemen or hospital staff when "Wasted" (killed) or "Busted" (arrested) to lower their wanted level, and keep weapons that ordinarily would have been lost.